6 Components to a Mosquito Larval Surveillance and Control Program

 Teaching people to be aware of potential mosquito breeding habitat in their area and showing them how to reduce or eliminate such habitat can help reduce mosquito populations.
 Each interaction with the public is an opportunity to educate citizens about where mosquitoes breed and lay their eggs.
 This knowledge can then be used to reduce mosquito breeding potential at the local level.
 Fliers and educational material can enhance this aspect of a larval control program.

-4. Biological Control – Biological control involves introducing other living organisms into the mosquitoes’ environment to reduce the mosquito numbers through predation.
+Biological mosquito control involves introducing other living organisms into the mosquitoes’ environment to reduce the mosquito numbers through predation.
 Local laws must be considered prior to any biological control action, as the introduction of new species to an area is often regulated or prohibited.
 Fish, such as Gambusia affinis (the mosquito fish) or various minnow and sunfish species are all excellent biological controls for mosquito larvae.
 Propagating Dragonfly nymphs, either through transplanting or choosing to not use an insect growth regulator in certain areas, is another good biological larval control measure.

 Recording accurate data is one of the most important aspects of a larval control program.
 By using modern GPS/GIS technology, larval habitats can be mapped for use during further site inspections, to improve the efficiency and effectiveness of the larval control program and to meet regulatory requirements.
 Maintaining this data from year to year allows a program manager to understand the seasonal population trends in different larval habitats throughout their control area.

-An important component of any successful Integrated Mosquito Management program is larval surveillance and control.
+An important component of any successful Integrated Mosquito Management program is mosquito surveillance and larval control.
 A comprehensive larval control program should be one of the primary pillars for controlling nuisance and disease vectoring mosquitoes.
 Should you have any questions about your existing larval mosquito control program, or if you are considering establishing one, Vector Disease Control International (VDCI) is always available at whatever level of assistance you desire.

-Contact the professionals at 800-413-4445 for all of your mosquito control needs.
 Since 1992, Vector Disease Control International (VDCI) has taken pride in providing municipalities, mosquito abatement districts, industrial sites, planned communities, homeowners associations, and golf courses with the tools they need to run effective mosquito control programs.
 We are determined to protect the public health of the communities in which we operate.
 Our mosquito control professionals have over 100 years of combined experience in the field of public health, specifically vector disease control.
 We strive to provide the most effective and scientifically sound mosquito surveillance and control programs possible based on an Integrated Mosquito Management approach recommended by the American Mosquito Control Association (AMCA) and Centers for Disease Control and Prevention (CDC).
 VDCI is the only company in the country that can manage all aspects of an integrated mosquito management program, from surveillance to disease testing to aerial application in emergency situations.